publiccodenet/about/activities/codebase-stewardship/product-development.md

 The activities in this phase are related to using, operating, maintaining, supporting, sustaining, phasing out, and retiring a product.

-The final phase of the lifecycle involves managing "in-service" information.
+The final phase of the life cycle involves managing "in-service" information.
 This can include providing customers and service engineers with the support and information required for support repair and maintenance.
 This can involve the use of tools such as hosting, maintenance, user training and support.

 Typically these services can be provided in-house by large public organization or by procuring a software vendor who takes care of the operational aspect of the product.
 In the context of open source it could also be a vendor seeing the opportunity to use an entire codebase and develop a product as a service and contribute to the the open source codebase itself.